matrix-org/matrix-spec/content/rooms/fragments/v8-auth-rules.md

 toc_hide: true
 ---

-Events must be signed by the server denoted by the `sender` key.
+Events must be signed by the server denoted by the `sender` property.

 `m.room.redaction` events are not explicitly part of the auth rules.
 They are still subject to the minimum power level rules, but should always